Ordinance or Law Coverage Explained: Do You Need It?

 What Is Ordinance or Law Coverage?

 Ordinance or law coverage is a homeowners insurance protection that pays for the additional costs of rebuilding or repairing your home to meet current building codes after a covered loss.
-It exists because building codes change constantly — and your home was built to the standards that were in place at the time of construction, not today's requirements.
+It exists because building codes change constantly, and your home was built to the standards in place at the time of construction, not today's requirements.

-Most standard policies do include some baseline ordinance or law coverage, typically capped at 10% of your dwelling limit.
-But for many homeowners — especially those in older or historic homes — that's simply not enough.
+Most standard policies include some baseline ordinance or law coverage, typically capped at 10% of your dwelling limit.
+But for many homeowners, especially those in older or historic homes, that's no longer enough in 2026.
+Early 2026 industry projections place project cost escalation at roughly 4% to 6%, with tariff-driven scenarios potentially reaching 7% to 10%, and stricter codes are pushing rebuild costs even higher in hazard-prone states.

 Pincher's Pro Tip

 Check your declarations page today.
 Look for 'Ordinance or Law' or 'Building Code Coverage' and note your current limit.
-If it's only 10% of your dwelling amount, you may want to consider increasing it — especially for homes built before 1980.
+If it's only 10% of your dwelling amount, you may want to consider increasing it, especially for homes built before 1990.
+Learn more about dwelling coverage limits before adjusting.

 Trusted by Thousands